Registered Nurse Jobs in the Central Coast

 For registered nurses, you would need a Bachelor of Nursing which is a three year university degree.
 Th examination process is made up of theoretical and practical assessments.
 If you are a qualified overseas nurse, you can get your qualification converted in line with AHPRA regulations, and obtain a sponsorship if you meet the eligibility requirements.

 We are recruiting registered nurses for temporary/casual and contract assignments.
-Casual work, or shift filling, is done on an ad-hoc or block booking basis.
+Casual work, or shift filling, is done on an ad-hoc or block booking basis, and is available in aged care and home care.
 Contract roles range from 4 weeks - 3 months in rural, regional and remote areas of the country.
 We offer bespoke recruitment solutions, so if you are looking for something else, contact our team today.

 Yes, we offer continuous online training via our Learning Management System (LMS) at no cost to you.
 This is regularly updated to reflect new legislation and practices.
 The modules available are tailored in line with your job role.